Best Dashboard Cameras for Your Car (Tested) – 2026 Buyer’s Guide

 What to Look For In a Dash Camera

-Looking at technical specs for the dash cam can be confusing because of the wide and varied choices and add-ons.
-Here is a brief summary of the features you might want to consider when looking at dash cameras:
+Looking at technical specs can be confusing because of the varied choices and add-ons.
+Here’s a quick summary of key features to consider when you shop (full, evergreen guide at the link above):